google/turbinia/docs/install.md

 * Create a new GCS bucket and create new directories for `scripts` and `output/logs`
 * Mount your GCS bucket on your server VM
 * cp `turbinia/tools/gcp_init/*.sh` into your locally mounted copy of `$your_bucket/scripts`
-* Edit the variables in `scripts/start-wrapper.sh` and `scripts/start-turbinia-common.sh` as appropriate
+* Edit the variables in `scripts/start-wrapper.sh` and `scripts/start-turbinia-common.sh` as appropriate (please note that the `start-wrapper.sh` script has a `GOOGLE_APPLICATION_CREDENTIALS` environment var in the middle of the script that needs to be updated).
 * In your worker VM, add a new custom metadata key `startup-script-url` pointing to `gs://$your_bucket/scripts/start-wrapper.sh`
 * Upon start, your VM should mount your GCS Bucket, and copy the start scripts into the home directory of the Turbinia user and will then start the Turbinia worker.